kobotoolbox/kpi/CODING_STYLE_FE.md

 ### React specific

-- use Typescript, don’t use Javascript.
+- use Typescript, don't use Javascript.
 - use React functional components and hooks instead of classes and HOCs.
-- for response caching use `react-query`, don’t reinvent cache using state.
+- for response caching use `react-query`, don't reinvent cache using state.